pzagor2/GoogleFontSpriteImageGenerator/README.md

 # GoogleFontSpriteImageGenerator
 ==============================

-This project help generate sprite images for google font dropdown
+This project help generate sprite images for google font drawdown

 Install with: npm install googlefonts-sprite-generator

-This module uses phantomjs http://phantomjs.org/, make sure that is accessable in your path.
+This module was updated and now use's https://github.com/GoogleChrome/puppeteer insted of phantomJS

 And you will need API key https://developers.google.com/fonts/docs/developer_api#Auth